BinBashBanana/webretro/readme.md

 ## How to use

 The asset bundle will be fetched from GitHub using jsdelivr by default.
-You can change this option on line 10 of `assets/base.js` (example alternate value: `"./"`).
+You can change this option on line 10 and 11 of `assets/base.js` (example alternate value: `"./"`).

 Query string options:
 * `core` - specify the libretro core to use, i.e. `genesis_plus_gx`, `mgba`, `mupen64plus_next`, `nestopia`, `snes9x`. `autodetect` can also be used, which attempts to find the correct core for the ROM (slower to load because the core is loaded after the ROM) (if not specified, the user will be shown a list of the default cores).